-Investment analysis involves the use of relevant ratios, trend analysis, and the opinions of researchers to decide how to allocate funds in various investment vehicles.
+Investment analysis involves the use of relevant ratios, trend analysis, and the opinions of researchers to decide how to allocate funds to various investment vehicles.
 The following factors are important in investment analysis:

 After the evaluating the preceding information, one must determine the risk level of the investment.
 This includes the risk that dividends will change from current expectations, as well as that the sale price of the investment may decline from the original purchase price.
 This risk is based on many factors, such as the possibility of new competition in the market, changes in technology, changes in government regulations, and changes in tax rates.